buildingwheels/ShallowGuess/README.md

 - Windows x86-64 AVX2

 ### Compile Natively
-There trained models are under the `resources/models/` folder.
+The trained models are placed under the `resources/models/` folder.
 The associated weights have been exported into the `resources/weights/` folder with `training_scripts/export.py`.

 You can modify `config/network.cfg` to load one of the trained models.